pulsejet/WinFormsToHTML/README.md

 # WinFormsToHTML
 A quick converter from WinForms to HTML.
 The converter is written in VB.NET, but can be easily converted to C# since the two languages are equivalent.

-The purpose is to be able to get a head-start into converting a WinForms application to a webapp.
+This project does not serve the purpose of converting an entire WinForms application to a web application.
+The aim is to be able to get a head-start into converting a WinForms application to a webapp.
 All on form actions must be performed using JavaScript, which must be written separately.
 The `<form.name>map.js` file that is created is used by data based applications to store database mappings for easy access.

 A js script with some useful functions (`common.js`) is also provided.